 I began my career in social welfare work and returned to study at Monash University to become a psychologist.
 After completing my Masters in Psychology (Counselling) I remained with Monash for 14 years in research and teaching.
 My research focused on aged mental health including dementia, depression and anxiety.
 I also taught and supervised students.
 While my years in research were fulfilling, I was keen to commence private work and so in 2012 I started with Nexus Psychology.

 My private work has also been a very rewarding experience – assisting clients to realise their potential, utilising their inner strengths and resources to create the changes they want to achieve.
 I too have continued to build upon my skills to ensure clients are receiving the most appropriate therapy.
 This has involved ongoing training in various therapies and techniques.

 I was fortunate to work for 4 years (2015 – 2019) providing gut focused psychological therapy and gut directed hypnotherapy for people experiencing gastrointestinal issues (e.g. Irritable Bowel Syndrome).
 It was during this period that I observed the remarkable changes and benefits through the use of hypnosis.
-With that knowledge and because of a long interest in area of obesity, weight management and health related illnesses, I extended my training to include weight reduction therapy* (please see below).
-I’m now very pleased to provide Virtual Gastric Band hypnosis for those people who have had problems in managing their weight due to over eating.
+With that knowledge and because of a long interest in the area of obesity, weight management and health related illnesses, I extended my training to include weight management therapy* (please see below).
+I’m now very pleased to provide Virtual Gastric Band hypnosis for those people who have had problems in managing their weight due to over-eating.
 Note the program does not involve dieting, rather a person becomes satisfied with eating smaller amounts of food as well as introducing further positive lifestyle changes.
 More recently, I have introduced additional techniques/strategies (including tapping/EFT) to help empower people so that they have further tools to realise their goals, to regain and maintain control of their lives and eating behaviours.

 Weight Management Program: